 Each team ends their studies with a big exhibition, showing off their degree projects.

 Estonia, in Northern Europe, is home to a small population and a thriving economy.
-Dubbed as the "First Digital Nation" or the "Silicon Valley of Europe", it's a country with most start-ups per capita, and the Internet declared as a basic human right.
+Dubbed as the "First Digital Nation" or the "Silicon Valley of Europe", it's a country with the most start-ups per capita, and the Internet is declared as a basic human right.

 Established in 1914, the Estonian Academy of Arts is one of six public universities in Estonia.
 It combines an unique mix of heritage and cutting-edge, as its small size allows for agility and constant innovation.

 EKA hosts a multitude of creative departments, many of which have been operating for close to a century.
-You are welcome to get inspired by textile and fashion designers, blacksmiths, ceramists, sculptors and many others.
+You are welcome to get inspired by textile and fashion designers, blacksmiths, ceramists, sculptors, and many others.

 In 2018, EKA moved into brand new campus right in the middle of local cultural hotspots.
 VR Lab, Prototyping Lab, Woodworking Studio, Photo Studio, Equipment Rental and others are at your disposal to engage your creativity.